CapitanTeemo987/Robot-Production-System/README.md

 # Robot Production System

 In an increasingly automated world, intelligent production systems have become a key component of modern industry.
-Today's factories not only produce goods, but also advanced technology such as robots that perform a wide variety of roles in society — from helping with household tasks to participating in industrial processes and even security operations.
+Today's factories not only produce goods, but also advanced technology such as robots that perform a wide variety of roles in society, from helping with household tasks to participating in industrial processes and even security operations.

-This project simulates a **virtual robot factory**, where different types of robots are produced with specific functionalities.
+This project simulates a virtual robot factory, where different types of robots are produced with specific functionalities.
 The simulation focuses on how a factory can create, organize, and control multiple robot types with different capabilities.

 I think this proyect is interesting for this reasons: